-In order to achieve effective management and control, detailed management information is produced that allows Executive management to monitor performance and report to the Board Risk Committee (BRC) and Board where risk profile is nearing the risk appetite trigger limits.
+In order to achieve effective management and control, detailed management information is produced that allows Executive management to monitor performance and report to the BRC and Board where risk profile is nearing the risk appetite trigger points.

 Performance of the mortgage book against key limits is reviewed by the reporting Executive each month.
 Residential mortgage arrears performance is reviewed monthly by the reporting Executive and quarterly by the Board.
 Commercial mortgage cases in arrears are reported to the Board on a monthly basis.